 Hardware retail business valuation – market approach

-Hardware stores are sold often.
+Hardware stores sell often.
 If you need to determine the value of a business in this industry, consider using the market-based valuation methods.
 You can develop a very good idea of what a business is worth by comparison to recent sales of similar private companies.

-Valuation multiples derived from hardware store sales are the tools you can apply to value your own business.
+Valuation multiples derived from hardware store sales give you the tools to value your own business.

-For small hardware stores, the typical valuation multiples are these:
+For small hardware stores, the typical valuation multiples include these:

 - Business sale price to gross revenues or net sales.

-- Business sale price to seller’s discretionary cash flow.
+- Sale price to seller’s discretionary cash flow.